PopupViewModel

 selectedClusterBoundaryFeature Graphicreadonly

-The graphic used to represent the cluster extent when the Browse features action is active in a cluster popup.
+The graphic used to represent the cluster extent when the Browse features action is active.
 Only applies when a PopupTemplate is set on a FeatureReductionCluster instance.
-Use this property to override the default symbol of the displayed cluster extent.

 selectedFeature Graphicreadonly

-The selected feature accessed by the popup.
-The content of the Popup is determined based on the PopupTemplate assigned to this feature.
+The selected feature accessed.
+The content is determined based on the PopupTemplate assigned to this feature.

 selectedFeatureIndex Number